What does it mean to live BELOW your means?

 3. Don’t rely on credit cards

 Use credit cards sparingly and don’t rely on them if you want to live below your means.
-Try to adopt a cash-only lifestyle to ensure you can live below your means.
+Try to adopt a cash-only lifestyle to ensure you actually are only living on what you are bringing in or less.

 4. Don’t try to “keep up” with anyone

 Practice gratitude for what you have, and remind yourself that most of the things you spend money on are wants and not needs.
-Stopping yourself from that purchase you don’t need now and save the money will reap huge benefits later.
+Stopping yourself from that purchase you don’t need now and saving the money for future will reap huge benefits later.

 5. Live off one income